kenp8842/ames_homes_proj/README.md

-# Home Price Prediction Ames, Iowa
+# Ames, Iowa Home Price Prediction: Project Overview
+* Created a model to estimate home prices in Ames, Iowa to show skills in machine learning.

 ## Resources